bugzmanov/nes_ebook/src/chapter_5_1.md

 ```

-It's vital to get the execution log format precisely like the one used in the provided log.
+It's vital to get a execution log format precisely like the one used in the provided log.

 Following tests can help you to get it right: